arkency/posts/posts/2015-05-14-introducing-read-models-in-your-legacy-application.md

 #!ruby
 copy_object = CopyCurrentRankingToReadModel.new
 event_store = copy_object.event_store
-ranking_updater = UpdateProductRankingReadModel.new
+ranking_updater = UpdateGameRankingReadModel.new
 event_store.subscribe(ranking_updater, ['Events::RankingHadState'])
 copy_object.call
 ```

-Now we have our ProductRanking read model with records for all of the products.
-And all new ones are appearing in ProductRanking, because of handling `AdminAddedProduct` event.
+Now we have our GameRanking read model with records for all of the games. **And all new ones are appearing in GameRanking, because of handling `AdminAddedGame` event.**

 ## Polishing the details